archieamas11/thermal-polling-delay-fix/README.md

-# 🔥 Stop your Pixel 7 Pro from being a hand warmer
+# 🔥 Stop your Pixel Devices from being a hand warmer

 ## The Problem